xuzhen/xfce4-dockbarx-plugin/README.md

 ## Okay, I'm sold!
 Gimme the goods!
 Some distros already have it packaged in some form:
 * Arch Linux / Manjaro users can install from the [AUR](https://aur.archlinux.org/packages/xfce4-dockbarx-plugin/).
-* Ubuntu users can install from the [Dockbar PPA](https://launchpad.net/~dockbar-main/+archive/ppa).
+* Ubuntu users can install from the [Dockbar PPA](https://launchpad.net/~xuzhen666/+archive/ubuntu/dockbarx).
 * The stable source release can be found on [Xfce-Look](http://xfce-look.org/content/show.php?content=157865).

 If you want to (or have to) install from source, you need the following dependencies:

-* Vala >= 0.36.0
-* GLib >= 2.42
+* GLib >= 2.38
-* GTK+3 >= 3.22
+* GTK+3 >= 3.12
 * Xfce4-Panel >= 4.12
 * Xfconf >= 4.12
 * DockbarX >= 1.0-beta

 To configure, build, and install, run these commands:

-    ./waf configure
+    mkdir build
-    ./waf build
+    cd build
+    cmake ..
+    make
-    sudo ./waf install
+    sudo make install

-The panel will probably not detect the plugin unless you install it in the /usr prefix, so instead do the configure step with `./waf configure --prefix=/usr` If you are using a distribution that supports checkinstall, you can replace the install step with `sudo ./waf checkinstall` to install it in your package manager.
+The panel will probably not detect the plugin unless you install it in the /usr prefix, so instead do the configure step with `cmake -DCMAKE_INSTALL_PREFIX=/usr ..`

 ## Awesome!
 Who do I need to thank for all this?
 * Aleksey Shaferov is the original Dockbar developer.
 * Matias Särs is the developer of the DockbarX fork.
-* The included Vala bindings were developed by Mike Masonnet.
-* The developers of the Vala and Python languages are to be thanked, of course.
+* The developers of the Python languages are to be thanked, of course.
-* The build system is waf, so all the guys working on that are to thank for keeping this out of autohell.
+* The build system is cmake, so all the guys working on that are to thank for keeping this out of autohell.
 * Trent McPheron is the original developer of this beautifully hacky xfce4 panel plugin that really should not work as well as it does.
 * And the github community to whom I entrust the future of this plugin.